-Although the lack of increase in male income share provides a convincing explanation for why there is not an increase in male decision making, it is perplexing given the fact that there is a discontinuity in male pension receipt at 65.
-If male income is not increasing, where is the pension money going?
-Given previous evidence that both men and women exit the labor force in large numbers at the age of eligibility (Lam et al. 2006; Ranchhod 2006) one explanation is that the pension income received by men is cancelled out by a reduction in labor income.
-However, given that the drops in employment were found for both men and women it is not immediately clear why this cancelling out would occur for one gender and not the other.22 percentage of household, non-pension, income.23 The graphical results are confirmed in regression results presented in columns 5 to 8 of online Appendix Table 5.
-Strong discontinuities are present for both genders, but the means prior to pension eligibility and the size of the drop at the age of eligibility are much smaller for women than they are for men.
+Ranchhod 2006), one explanation is that the pension income received by men is cancelled out by a reduction in labor income.
+However, given that the drops in employment were found for both men and women, it is not immediately clear why this cancelling out would occur for one gender and not the other.
+22

+An examination of labor income is more instructive than a simple examination of employment.
+Figure 5 graphs the age trend, separately by gender, for individual labor income as a percentage of household, nonpension, income.
+23 The graphical results are confirmed in regression results presented in Columns 5-8 of online Appendix Table 5.
+Strong discontinuities are present for both genders but the means prior to pension-eligibility and the size of the drop at the age of eligibility are much smaller for women than they are for men.
 While I do not have the power to statistically reject that the declines at eligibility are the same for men and women, male labor income prior to eligibility was a more important part of the household budget than female labor income.
 Therefore, while the pension represents an increase over what women were earning, it may be more of a replacement for what men previously received.
-This can explain why men do not see an increase in personal income share when they become pension eligible, and consequently why there is no subsequent increase in their decision-making power in the household.
+This can explain why men do not see an increase in personal income share when they become pension-eligible, and consequently why there is no subsequent increase in their decision-making power in the household.